RaidMax/IW4M-Admin/README.md

 ---

 ### Misc
+#### Anti-cheat
+This is an [IW4x](https://iw4xcachep26muba.onion.link/) only feature (wider game support planned), that uses analytics to detect aimbots and aim-assist tools.
+To utilize anti-cheat, enable it during setup **and** copy `_customcallbacks.gsc` from `userraw` into your `IW4x Server\userraw\scripts` folder.
+The anti-cheat feature is a work in progress and as such will be constantly tweaked and may not be 100% accurate, however the goal is to deter as many cheaters as possible from IW4x.
 #### Database Storage
-All **IW4MAdmin** information is stored in `Database.db`.
+By default, all **IW4MAdmin** information is stored in `Database.db`.
 Should you need to reset your database, this file can simply be deleted.
 Additionally, this file should be preserved during updates to retain client information.
+Setting the `ConnectionString` property in `IW4MAdminSettings.json` will cause **IW4MAdmin** to attempt to use a MySQL connection for database storage.